dzbrozek/website-monitor/README.md

 **Installation**

 The app is using Python 3.6 and Pipenv.
-If you don't have one of them please install them first.
+If you don't have any of them please meet the requirements first.
 After that move to your project's directory and call the following command:

 ```